LiamBailey/wordpress-flowplayer-beta/readme.txt

 == Changelog ==

 = 1.0.0 =
-* complete rewrite of plugin
+* complete rewrite of plugin - now you can manage all of your videos in one place.
 * updated the Flowplayer code to version 5.4.3
+* added preload option
+* added CDN option
+* added a few more flowplayer options
+* added emebed options

 = 0.5.0 =
 * updated the Flowplayer code to version 5.3.2